Jamojaya: Release

-The film was released on 22 January at the 2023 Sundance Film Festival.
-Filmed in Hawaii, it made its hometown premiere at the Hawaii International Film Festival's Spring Showcase on 31 March 2023.
+The film was released on January 22 at the 2023 Sundance Film Festival.
+Filmed in Hawaii, it made its hometown premiere at the Hawaii International Film Festival's Spring Showcase on March 31, 2023.

-It was screened at the 28th Busan International Film Festival as part of 'Korean American Special Exhibition: Korean Diaspora' on 5 October 2023.
+It was screened at the 28th Busan International Film Festival as part of 'Korean American Special Exhibition: Korean Diaspora' on October 5, 2023.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 4 critics, indicating "mixed or average" reviews.

 Nick Allen of RogerEbert.com gave the film a positive review and wrote, "Jamajaya is Chon's most soulful and calibrated film yet.
 It proves how his urge to explore the deepest pains of his heartfelt characters can be sublime when pitched at the right volume."

 Therese Lacson of Collider graded the film a C+, as a positive review, and wrote, "Jamojaya is at its weakest when it pushes its music industry storyline to the forefront and the family drama into the background.
 But Imanuel and Unru's performances are enough to give this film praise..."

 Angie Han of The Hollywood Reporter gave the film a positive review and wrote, "Powerful performances anchor a messy family drama."

 Kate Erbland of IndieWire graded the film a C+, as a negative review, and wrote that it "continues Chon’s traditional obsessions but wraps them in a shallow story filled with predictable problems, obvious baddies, and trite lessons."

 Andrew Barker of Variety gave the film a positive review and wrote, "Jamojaya is elevated above its familiar narrative paces by sensitive camerawork and a pair of intriguing performances, and its suggestion that showbusiness ambitions and family ties don’t so much collide as unravel on parallel tracks."

 Fred Topel of United Press International gave the film a positive review and wrote, "Jamojaya is a father/son tale set in the recording industry between cultural barriers.
 Writer/director Justin Chon balances all the intersecting issues beautifully and still creates a universally moving drama."